nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Consultation Information: `edit`

 Edits an existing consultation entry in MedBook when a list of consultation entries is being displayed.
-This is with the exception of the NRIC field, which cannot be modified.
+This is with the exception of the NRIC field, which cannot be modified after creation of Consultation.

 Format:  `edit INDEX [dt/DATE] [tm/TIME] [dg/DIAGNOSIS] [fe/FEE] [nt/NOTES]`